Discipleship and Ministry Leadership

 CECH6337 Ministering to Children in Crisis (3 hours)

-During the course of this class the student will identify and explore issues which create crisis conditions in the life of today’s children.
-Among the crises to be explored are death, divorce, chronic or terminal illness, bullying, abuse, neglect, and violence.
+During the course of this class the student will identify and explore issues which create crisis conditions in the life of today’s children and youth.
+Students will create a ministry intervention plan to respond to crises such as death, divorce, chronic or terminal illness, bullying, abuse, neglect, and violence.

 CECH6190/6290/6390 Clinical Field Project in Children’s Ministry Leadership (1, 2, or 3 hours)